ZahraArj/SLAM-papers/08_MMS_Systems.md

    * Gmapping
    * Cartographer
  * Totally GNSS denied environment
- * GNSS is sporadic:
+ * **GNSS is sporadic:**
-   GNSS signals are unavailable
+   GNSS signals are unavailable: Blocked or effected by multi-path effect
+   They set the time periods of GNSS-denied as 5s, 10s, 15s, 20s, 25s, 30s, 40s, 50s and 60s

    *  1- [Pseudo-GNSS/INS system](https://ieeexplore.ieee.org/document/8373382)
       These sensors provide the data stream for map construction.